 In a blatant, though acceptable break from reality, wounds are automatically healed by staying out of gunfire for a long enough duration.
 As usual, the problem with the mechanic is that it’s difficult to distinguish any enemies in this state.
 This means it’s easy for them to get the drop on you as you’re trying to restore Logan’s health.
 Thankfully, dying isn’t too much of a consequence, as the load screens tend to be short and checkpoints are placed frequently enough that you usually won’t lose too much progress.

 It may sound as though I just described every Call of Duty game you’ve ever played or seen footage of.
 This is no coincidence, for as a game, Call of Duty: Ghosts is shamelessly derivative of the franchise’s past accomplishments.
 This was in spite of the fact that the promotional materials for Call of Duty: Ghosts suggested the series would take a different route compared to its predecessors – particularly in how they hyped the presence of Riley, the protagonist’s attack dog.
 In a reversal of many frustrating sequences from the original Modern Warfare, he can help you out on certain missions.
 In fact, there are a few instances in which you can take control of him to covertly take out any hostile forces.
 Unfortunately, you only get to do this a few times – and early in the game at that.
 The only time Riley becomes relevant to the plot again is near the end when he gets shot by Federation forces.
-Hilariously, the characters emoted more during this sequence than when their comrade was murdered earlier in the game.
+Hilariously, the characters emoted more during this sequence than when their comrade was executed earlier in the game.
 In fairness, Riley is the best character in the game by a significant margin.

 The 2010s seemed to mark a turning point for AAA gaming wherein companies expected us to sympathize with thoroughly unlikable characters.
 I can appreciate wanting to give protagonists flaws to overcome.
 However, a twofold problem arose from when it became the rule, and not the exception in gaming.
 The first is it made video games feel several decades behind the times.
 An argument has been made that the anti-heroes spawned from the worst excesses of the nineties comics industry work better in this medium due to fitting the implicit narrative told through gameplay.
 Even if there was some validity to that assertion, it came across as a lazy method of resolving the issues which arise from enforcing a divide between story and gameplay.
 The more pressing issue is that, to be brutally honest, the AAA industry of the 2010s didn’t exactly have an abundance of talented writers.
 Flawed characters are often praised for being three-dimensional, and they require nuance to make the audience want to identify with them.
 This is especially important when it comes to video games where we’re actively helping them achieve their goals.